Can I get VA 100% for PTSD due to MST?

 Post Traumatic Stress Disorder (PTSD)

-Can I get VA 100% for PTSD due to MST?
 Post-traumatic stress disorder (PTSD) is a mental disability triggered by a traumatic event.
 When the average person thinks of a traumatic military event, they often think of combat.
 However, some military threats come from within our own ranks.
 Military Sexual Trauma, or MST, refers to experiences of sexual assault or sexual harassment during military service.
-According to the Department of Defense, about 13,000 women and 7,500 men experienced an MST in 2018.
+According to national data provided by the VA, 1 in 3 women and 1 in 50 men say that they experienced military sexual trauma (MST) when screened by their VA provider.

 Military Sexual Trauma (MST)